emiyl/switch.cfw.guide/guide/updating-to-3.0.0.md

 ## Instructions

+1. Open System Settings and navigate to "Airplane Mode"
+2. Enable Airplane Mode
+3. Hold down the "Power" Button
+4. Reboot while holding down **Volume +** and **Volume -**
-1. Insert your **update game** cartridge into the Switch
+5. Insert your **update game** cartridge into the Switch
-2. Run the game
+6. Run the game
-3. Update to 3.0.0 when prompted
+7. Update to 3.0.0 when prompted
+8. Open System Settings and navigate to "Airplane Mode"
+9. Disable Airplane Mode

 <center><a href="/guide/homebrew-launcher"><button class="btn btn--light-outline">Homebrew Launcher</button></a></center>